What Does An Auto Mechanic Do?

-As an auto mechanic you will be responsible for working on a variety of different parts of a car.
-From basic maintenance to engine repair, auto mechanics have very important jobs since they essentially are responsible for safety of drivers on the road.
+As an auto tech, you will be responsible for working on a variety of different parts of a car.
+From basic maintenance to engine repair, auto techs have very important jobs since they essentially are responsible for the safety of drivers on the road.

 - Safety checks to make sure all components are working properly